Ritz-Carlton Philadelphia

-The Ritz-Carlton Philadelphia is a luxury hotel and residential complex in Center City, Philadelphia, Pennsylvania, United States.
-It comprises three adjoining buildings: the Girard Trust Bank, at the northwest corner of South Broad & Chestnut Streets; the Girard Trust Building, at the southwest corner of South Broad Street & South Penn Square; and The Residences at the Ritz Carlton, at 1414 South Penn Square.
+The Ritz-Carlton Philadelphia is a luxury hotel and residential complex that is located in Center City, Philadelphia, Pennsylvania, United States.
+It comprises three adjoining buildings: the Girard Trust Bank, at the northwest corner of South Broad and Chestnut Streets, the Girard Trust Building, at the southwest corner of South Broad Street and South Penn Square, and The Residences at the Ritz Carlton, at 1414 South Penn Square.

 Girard Trust Company

-Girard Trust Company – also known as Girard Trust Corn Exchange Bank Building – was built as the headquarters and main branch of the Girard Trust Company, a company founded in 1811.
-The Beaux Arts building was inspired by the Pantheon in Rome, and was conceived by architect Frank Furness.
+Girard Trust Company – also known as the Girard Trust Corn Exchange Bank Building – was built as the headquarters and main branch of the Girard Trust Company.
+The company was founded in 1811.

+This Beaux Arts building was inspired by the Pantheon in Rome, and was conceived by architect Frank Furness.
 The commission was shared between the Philadelphia firm of Furness, Evans & Company and the New York firm of McKim, Mead & White.
 The building was begun in 1905 and completed in 1907.

-While its masonry dome is hemispherical on the exterior, the interior is octagonal.
-The soaring, 4-story Main Banking Room is used as the hotel's restaurant and ballroom.
+The Main Banking Room is used as the hotel's restaurant and ballroom.